 Every gorgeous piece begins with an idea, which is sketched out and thoughtfully considered.

 Working with local arborists, Ryan procures logs that would normally be taken to the dump or turned into firewood.
 He brings the logs to his shop, mills and kiln-dries them, processes them through sanding and planing the wood which is then used in his furniture.

 When purchasing non-local lumber and other species that can’t locally be obtained, he ensures that he only buys from distributors who are members of the Rainforest Alliance and the NHLA (National Hardwood Lumber Association).
 Then Ryan hand-picks all pieces of wood, ensuring quality and character of wood.

 Hand-selected lumber and salvaged logs are brought to the shop and milled down.
 Then the wood has to be acclimatized or kiln-dried for months before it can be used for his furniture.

 Our non-local lumber is sourced through reputable suppliers with eco-qualifications.

-For any metal legs built, Ryan uses the best high-quality stainless steel (not plated metals).
-Whenever possible, Ryan tries to find reclaimed and salvaged metal to use for his pieces.
+For any metal legs built, Ryan uses the best high-quality stainless steel (not plated metals) and whenever possible, Ryan tries to find reclaimed and salvaged metal to use for his pieces.
 He cuts all pieces of metal, then hand-forms if necessary.
-Once the pieces are cut and formed, he hand TIG welds, and sands the metal.
+Once the pieces are cut and formed, he hand TIG welds and sands the metal.
 Finally, every piece is hand-polished.

 We make it part of our mission to use the most sustainable, high-end, environmentally-friendly sealers.
 We use water-based stains, and have many pieces that are completely 100% reclaimed, from the metal to the wood.
 We also plant a tree for every piece of furniture we make.